For Immediate Release, April 17, 2012

 Bill Also Rolls Back Public-lands Protection, Promotes Polar Bear Trophy Hunting

 WASHINGTON— The U.S. House of Representatives today passed H.R.
 4089, the misnamed “Sportsmen’s Heritage Act,” aimed at preventing the Environmental Protection Agency from protecting millions of birds and other animals from lead poisoning by hunting ammunition left in the wild.
-The bill, approved by a vote of 274-146, now goes to the Senate.
+The bill, approved by a vote of 274-146 and likely to be blocked by the Senate, now becomes fodder for anti-environmental riders that Congress periodically attaches to appropriations legislation.

 “House Republicans keep pounding out their grim drumbeat on behalf of corporate interests with this assault on environmental protections,” said Bill Snape, senior counsel at the Center for Biological Diversity.
 “This bill actually jeopardizes the health of hunters and prevents the federal government from acting to prevent the needless lead poisoning of our wildlife.”